Smooth Tchebycheff Scalarization for Multi-Objective Optimization: Preliminaries and Related Work for Multi-Objective Optimization

 According to \citet{desideri2012mutiple}, the obtained $\vd_t$ should either be a valid gradient direction to improve all objectives or $\vd_t = \bm{0}$ which means the solution $\vx_t$ is Pareto stationary.
 Therefore, we can use a simple gradient-based method to find a Pareto stationary solution~\citep{fliege2019complexity}.
 In recent years, many work have adopted these gradient-based algorithms to tackle multi-objective optimization problems in the machine learning community~\citep{sener2018multi,lin2019pareto,mahapatramulti2020multi,ma2020efficient, momma2022multi}.
 Similar adaptive gradient methods are also developed to solve multi-task learning problems~\citep{yu2020gradient, liu2021conflict, liu2021towards, liu2022auto, navon2022multi, senushkin2023independent, lin2023dualbalancing}.
 Stochastic multi-objective optimization is another important topic for real-world applications~\citep{liu2021stochastic,zhou2022convergence,fernando2022mitigating,chen2023three,xiao2023direction}.

 However, at each iteration, these adaptive gradient algorithms typically need to calculate the gradients for each objective separately (e.g., via total $m$ different backpropagation) and solve a quadratic programming problem such as (\ref{eq_mgda}).
 This high pre-iteration complexity will lead to high computational overhead for solving large-scale problems such as training a deep neural network model.
+In addition, some recent works show that many adaptive gradient methods cannot significantly outperform a well-tuned or even random linear scalarization for deep multi-task learning problems~\cite{kurin2022defense, xin2022current,lin2022reasonable, royer2023scalarization}, although linear scalarization fails to fully explore the whole Pareto front~\cite{hu2023revisiting}.